Facs

 Transcript

-[531] but a tradition which comes from somewhere else and which is still comparatively intact.
-How could a otherwise give contents at all?
-Which IS the experience, the ethical experience?
-You DO something---what do you experience?
-You experience that it was wrong or right.
-HOW DO you experience it? b ALONE wouldn't help, because conscience is erroneous, very often---and was certainly erroneous in all the hundreds of thousands of younger c who committed the greatest atrocities imaginable because their conscience forced them to be obedient to the leader.
-Then what IS the criterion?
+Then what is the criterion?
 Is it success?
-Alright---but what does success mean?
+Alright – but what does success mean?
 Is the success of a politician who uses every means to come to power a criterion for his goodness?
-And how cand PROVE that this is not what it means---as every pragmatist of course would say?
-What evidence does he give that THISpolitican [sic.], who becomes powerful by all kinds of frauds and cunning, is NOT justified by the success which he has, if the pragmatic principle is in power?
-Now here we can only say: this is so INconsistent that, as always in a situation in which
+And how can pragmatism prove that this is not what it means – as every pragmatist of course would say?
+What evidence does he give that thispolitican [sic.], who becomes powerful by all kinds of frauds and cunning, is not justified by the success which he has, if the pragmatic principle is in power?

-inconsistency is obvious, one must apply a sociological or psychological analysis---not one moment before, because then discussion becomes impossible.
+Now here we can only say: this is so inconsistent that, as always in a situation in which inconsistency is obvious, one must apply a sociological or psychological analysis – not one moment before, because then discussion becomes impossible.
 But if discussion leads to an absolute inconsistency in the one or both points of views, then the question is: now why is this so?
-Why are we not ABLE to show what experience in ethical respect means?
+Why are we not able to show what experience in ethical respect means?
 Why is pragmatism not able?
 Then we must make a sociological analysis, and it is very obvious if you compare Europe and this country, namely the analysis that the principles of secularized puritanism and revivalism are not yet broken.
-Now let us imagine that they ARE broken, as they were in Europe, certainly.
+Now let us imagine that they are broken, as they were in Europe, certainly.
 What then [is] the criterion for the content?
-Is e a possibility?
+Is natural law a possibility?
 But who decides about the contents of natural law?
-And if not, where do you GET the contents?
+And if not, where do you get the contents?
+Is there a principle, not only the principleof [sic.] oughtness and its unconditional character, but also a principle of content?
+Let me construe my answer, which I want to suggest to you, in three levels.
+I will anticipate these levels: